nicklewis/puppet/CONTRIBUTING.md

     - Check for unnecessary whitespace with "git diff --check" before committing.

+    - Commit using Unix line endings (check the settings around "crlf" in git-config(1)).

     - Do not check in commented out code or unneeded files.

     - The first line of the commit message should be a short